 My one friend, let’s call him jack, would always refuse to pay for a drink at restaurants.
 Jack would ask for a cup of water instead of buying a soda.

-This guy looked to save money everywhere he went.
+Jack looked to save money everywhere he went.

-I think he was convinced that saving a ton of money would add up someday.
+I think he convinced himself that saving a ton of money would add up someday.
 Maybe he thought it would make him rich, or maybe he just felt better about it in his head.

-This person had a business and made good money at a young age.
+John had a business and made good money at a young age.
 But he didn’t know how to control his spending habits.
 He would go out to eat everyday, party, drink at bars, and do other crazy stuff.

-Eventually, his expenses caught up with him and he ended up filing for bankruptcy.
+Eventually, his expenses caught up with him, and he ended up filing for bankruptcy.